FirmwareHandoff/firmware_handoff/source/transfer_list.rst

 Transfer list requirements
 --------------------------

-**R1:** The tl_base_pa address must be at a 16-byte boundary.
+**R1:** The tl_base_pa address must be at a 8-byte boundary.

 **R2:** All fields defined in this specification must be stored in memory with little-endian byte order.

-**R3:** The base address of a TE must be the 16-byte aligned address immediately after the end of the previous entry (or TL header, if the TE is the first entry on the TL).
+**R3:** The base address of a TE must be the 8-byte aligned address immediately after the end of the previous entry (or TL header, if the TE is the first entry on the TL).

+**R4:** When relocating the TL, the offset from `tl_base_pa` to the nearest alignment boundary specified by the `alignment` field in the TL header must be preserved.

 Transfer list header